-Smokers may or may not notice it but they are now paying more for their cigarettes.
+Penny More Per Pack: Where Does The Money Go?Smokers may or may not notice it but they are now paying more for their cigarettes.
 A penny a pack, in fact.
 It's part of an annual adjustment for inflation.

 Overlooked Disease Affects 1 In 3,000 ChildrenWhile watching 3-year-old Jacqueline Pastel at a Plymouth daycare, one would never know she has a condition that is more common in children than cystic fibrosis, muscular dystrophy and Huntington's disease combined.

 Take Menu Calorie Counts With A Grain of SaltThe fact is 35 percent of America's daily calories come from restaurants.
 But are the facts about those calories being reported accurately by restaurants?

 Strawberry Season Comes To A HaltIf you were hoping to get out and pick some Minnesota strawberries this year. you may be out of luck.
 This year's season was very short-lived.

 Blind Yellow Lab Has Her Own Guide DogSome things in life are predictable.
 Find Duke and you'll find Daisy.
 It is quickly apparent the two yellow Labrador retrievers get along better together.
 Without Duke, you see, Daisy bumps into things -- a lot.

-For those who try and lose unneeded weight, the first few pounds do come off the easiest.
+Good Question: Why Are The Last 10 Pounds So Hard To Lose?For those who try and lose unneeded weight, the first few pounds do come off the easiest.
 Then we hit the dreaded plateau.
 In fact, there may be several plateaus.
 So, why is it so hard to lose the last 10 pounds?

-There have been reports on the many things you may have to give up if Minnesota’s state government is forced to shut down for lack of a budget.
+Good Question: How Will A Shutdown Affect Lotteries?There have been reports on the many things you may have to give up if Minnesota’s state government is forced to shut down for lack of a budget.
 So, is striking it rich through the lottery another one?